Poetry Out Loud Program Information

 One teacher at each registered school will serve as the Lead Teacher, acting as the primary program contact and coordinating school-level activity among the others participating.

 In addition to classroom resources, ArtsWA provides additional support to teachers participating in Poetry Out Loud.
-Check back to review what is available for 2017-18.
+Check back in the fall to review what is available for 2018-19.

 What you should know if you are a student